TXOG/Discord-Catfish-Finder/README.md

-# socialscraper.co.uk
+# www.socialscraper.co.uk

 As of 06/05/2022 (uk date) V1 of the Discord Catfish Finder is discontinued.
-For future support and access to other social media scrapers, please use socialscraper.co.uk.
+For future support and access to other social media scrapers, please use www.socialscraper.co.uk.
 Currently, the website is buggy, but it is improving by the day :).
 I hope to see you there.